wd-David/react-svelte5/README.md

 - **Development speed**: Features that took days in React could be built in hours with Svelte, with faster feedback loops and more intuitive debugging
 - **User experience**: Smaller bundles loaded faster and interactions became more responsive in the components we migrated

-For each area, we collected metrics comparing our Svelte implementation against the React version.
-For example, we tracked bundle size reductions, development time for similar features, and performance benchmarks for key user interactions.
-These concrete measurements helped us move the conversation from subjective preferences to objective business benefits.
+For each area, we collected metrics comparing our Svelte implementation against the React version:

+- Bundle size reduced by 23%.
+(8.5MB to 6.5 MB)
+- Development time cut more than half. (digital asset management)
+- Lighthouse score improves from 56 to 72. (both are not optimized)

+> While these metrics show technical improvements, they don't necessarily translate directly to business value.
+Focus instead on measuring and communicating user-facing benefits like improved load times and interaction responsiveness that impact the customer experience.

 With these promising results, we've gained support for continuing our migration.
-The graphic editor—our most complex component and the one that initially motivated this change—remains the final piece to be migrated.
+The graphic editor, our most complex component and the one that initially motivated this change—remains the final piece to be migrated.
 Based on our proof of concept work, we expect the fine-grained reactivity of Svelte to significantly improve its performance.

 ### Not Everything is a Win